‘The Digital Services Act - a world first in the field of digital regulation.’European Council

 Fake reviews are not specifically named as being prohibited in the US but since reviews have commercial goals, they are considered to be commercial communications, making them subject to advertising regulations.
 The FTC has the power to stop and penalize parties ‘using unfair or deceptive acts or practices in or affecting commerce.’
 To this end, fake reviews go against the principle of authenticity in advertising, breach the principle of truthfulness, contravene the principle of fairness and go against competitors’ right to honour.

-The FTC’s enforcement is through their Penalty Offense Authority, whereby they remind advertisers of the law and deter them from breaking it.
+The FTC’s existing enforcement is through their Penalty Offense Authority, whereby they remind advertisers of the law and deter them from breaking it.
 This allows the agency to seek civil penalties against a business engaging in conduct that it knows has been found unlawful in a previous FTC administrative order, other than a consent order.

 At the end of last year, more than 700 companies were sent a Notice of Penalty Offenses, letting them know they had been placed on notice whereby they could incur significant civil penalties - up to $43,792 per violation.